paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

   (D) *Payments for each of fiscal years 2017 through 2020* — The election otherwise required by subparagraph (A) shall not apply for each of fiscal years 2017 through 2020.11 See County Elections for Fiscal Year 2021 Under the Secure Rural Schools and Community Self-Determination Act of 2000 note below.

+  (E) *Payments for each of fiscal years 2024 and 2025* — The election otherwise required by subparagraph (A) shall not apply for each of fiscal years 2024 and 2025.

 (2) **Duration of election**

   (A) *In general* — A county election to receive a share of the 25-percent payment or 50-percent payment, as applicable, shall be effective for 2 fiscal years.
 If such two-fiscal year period included fiscal year 2013, the county election to receive a share of the 25-percent payment or 50-percent payment, as applicable, also shall be effective for fiscal years 2014 and 2015 and for each of fiscal years 2017 through 2020.

   (B) *Full funding amount* — If a county elects to receive a share of the State payment or the county payment in 2013, the election shall be effective for all subsequent fiscal years through fiscal year 2015 and for each of fiscal years 2017 through 2020.

+  (C) *Fiscal years 2024 and 2025* — The election described in paragraph (1)(A) applicable to a county in fiscal year 2023 shall be effective for each of fiscal years 2024 and 2025.

 (3) **Source of payment amounts** — The payment to an eligible State or eligible county under this section for a fiscal year shall be derived from—